 By the mid 1930's Scott had thoroughly learned his trade and was fast becoming a well known star.
-He started being offered better roles in 'A' films such as 'The Last of the Mohicans' in 1936, his first big hit as lead.
+He was offered better roles in 'A' films such as 'The Last of the Mohicans' in 1936, which was his first big hit as lead.
 In 1936 he also played opposite Mae West in 'Go West, Young Man' and his growing popularity was reinforced in 'High, Wide and Handsome' in 1937 with Irene Dunne, and in 'Rebecca of Sunnybrook Farm' the following year, with Shirley Temple.

 Scott's contract with Paramount ended in 1938 and he now had more control over his material.
 After playing opposite his close friend-and, some even suggested, lover - Cary Grant in the comedy 'My Favorite Wife' in 1940 and in several war movies: 'Coast Guard' in 1939, 'To the Shores of Tripoli' in 1942, and 'Bombardier', 'Corvette K-225' and 'Gung Ho!', all in 1943.

-After a departure into swashbuckling with 'Captain Kidd' in 1945, and a comedy-mystery, 'Home, Sweet Homicide' the following year Scott then concentrated on what he did best, and he focused almost exclusively on big-budget color Westerns, whilst riding his beautiful palomino horse, Stardust.
-The movies were made by his own company, Ranown Productions, and it was at this period of his career, from the late 1940's through the 1950's that he reached his greatest level of stardom and became the screen persona that is remembered today - tough, hard-bitten and tall in the saddle and projecting a stoicism that often hides an inner grief, completely different to the light characters he had played early in his career.
+After a departure into swashbuckling with 'Captain Kidd' in 1945, and a comedy-mystery, 'Home, Sweet Homicide' the following year Scott then concentrated on what he did best, and focused almost exclusively on big-budget color Westerns, whilst riding his beautiful palomino horse, Stardust.
+The movies were made by his own company, Ranown Productions, and it was at this period of his career, from the late 1940's through the 1950's that he reached his greatest level of stardom and became the screen persona that is remembered today - tough, hard-bitten and tall in the saddle and projecting a stoicism that often hides an inner grief, completely different to the light romantic characters he had played early in his career.

 Scott's output during this fertile period includes 'Abilene Town' in 1946, 'Trail Street' and 'Gunfighters', both in 1947, 'The Walking Hills' in 1949, 'The Nevadan' and 'Colt.45' in 1950, and 'Santa Fé' and 'Fort Worth' in 1951.
-In a later series of seven Westerns which he made with director Budd Boetticher Scott completes his transition to the tough lone hero nursing a deep hurt and pitting his wits and courage against a villainous world.
-This series made Scott an important figure in the history of Hollywood movies and includes 'Seven Men from Now' in 1956, 'The Tall T' in 1957,'Ride Lonesome' in 1959, and 'Commanche Station' in 1960.
+In a later series of seven Westerns which he made with director Budd Boetticher, Scott completes his transition to the tough lone hero nursing a deep hurt and pitting his wits and courage against a villainous world.
+This series made Scott an important figure in the history of Hollywood movies and includes 'Seven Men from Now' in 1956, 'The Tall T' in 1957,'Ride Lonesome' in 1959, and 'Comanche Station' in 1960.

 Scott made his final film appearance in 1962 playing an ageing lawman in 'Ride the High Country', directed by Sam Peckinpah and co-starring Joel McCrea.
 The film is a classic of the genre and proved a fitting finale to Scott's career as he retired after it, still at the peak of his popularity.

-He enjoyed the million-dollar proceeds of both his fame and some clever investments.
+PersonalScott enjoyed the million-dollar proceeds of both his fame and some clever investments.
 Religious in later life, he was a close friend of the Reverend Billy Graham.

-Scott married twice.
-The first time, in 1936, to heiress Marion Du Pont but it was not a success and they divorced three years later.
-After romances with several leading actresses of the day including Sally Blane, Claire Trevor, and Dorothy Lamour, Scott married in 1944 Patricia Stillman.
+He married twice.
+The first time, in 1936, was to heiress Marion Du Pont but it was not a success and they divorced three years later.
+After romances with several leading actresses of the day including Sally Blane, Claire Trevor, and Dorothy Lamour, Scott married in 1944 actress, Patricia Stillman.
 They adopted two children, Christopher and Sandra, and the marriage lasted for 43 years, ending with Scott's death.

 Randolph Scott Academy AwardsNo Nominations: